 Those areas remain important even after the recent drop below 13.60-.50 area, which has now been reversed on the push back above it.
-That said, the 14.00 area remains the more major congestion it is once again trading above at present, reinforced by a confluence of all weekly MA's in the 14.10-.00 area.
-Higher resistance remains in the 14.40-.50 area it had been testing over the past several weeks and the 14.69 (December high.)
+That said, the

+14.00 area remains the more major congestion it is once again trading above at present, reinforced by a confluence of all weekly MA's in the 14.10-.00 area.
+Higher resistance remains in the 14.40-.50 area it had been testing over the past several weeks and the 14.69 December high it was recently challenging again.

 USD/RUB remains an outlier on the recent EMERGING CURRENCIES return to weakness due to the now extensive Crude Oil recovery from the depths of the December selloff.
-That is despite the recent RUBLE and Crude Oil selloffs: Watch the MAY WTI CRUDE OIL FUTURE back into the 58.00 area for the next indication there.

-USD/RUB had reacted back down from above 67.00 yet was back above both it and 68.00 on the suffering of the Crude Oil market back then, even if it failed once again at the 70.00 area resistance in early January (just like early September.)
+USD/RUB had reacted back down from above 67.00 yet was back above both it and 68.00 on the suffering of the Crude Oil market back in December, even if USD/RUB failed once again at the 70.00 area resistance in early January (just like early September.)

 Yet it has recently been back below both 68.00 and 67.00 (including weekly MA-9 & MA-13) on the resurgence of Crude Oil from the depths below 50.00 to well back above it.
-Further support once again back into 65.00 (including weekly MA-41 up to 65.75 area) has now been breached as well, along with additional hefty mid-2018 congestion into the 64.00 area that was violated temporarily last week prior to recovering.
-While next support is as nearby as 63.00-62.50 congestion, that is very important due to next support below not being until the 61.50-.00 low end of that April-July 2018 range.
-The immediate question is whether it can recover back above all of the hefty 65.00 congestion.
+Further support once again back into 65.00 (including weekly MA-41 up to 65.75 area) had been breached as well into mid-March.
+However, the additional hefty mid-2018 congestion into the 64.00 area was only violated temporarily two weeks ago.
+The immediate question was whether it could sustain the recovery back above all of the hefty 65.00 area congestion that has now transpired.